LivePersonInc/developer-center/pages/Products/SalesForce Integration/Implementation/step2.md

 	**Note!** Checking this checkbox will require an Account name to be populated when creating an Opportunity record from within the widget.

-3. Click on ‘Configure Field Mapping, Related Lists, and Search Filters’ to configure all of settings for the Opportunity object (see the above “Enabled Object Settings” section for further explanation on this screen).
+3. Click on 'Configure Field Mapping, Related Lists, and Search Filters’ to configure all of settings for the Opportunity object (see the above “Enabled Object Settings” section for further explanation on this screen).

 	**Note!** The Account lookup field has to be included in the Field Mapping list if you want the Opportunity you create using the widget to be attached to it.